-We're modernising the Great Western route to bring passengers faster, more frequent and more reliable services.
+We're modernising the Great Western route, increasing capacity for passengers and freight; creating more reliable services and better stations.

-This page explains the work we'll be doing in Bath and north east Somerset and when it's due to take place.
+This page explains the work we’re doing in Bath and North East Somerset and when it's due to take place.
 Electrification in the area has been deferred until the next control period (CP6), which runs from 2019 to 2024.

 What we’re doing